Building High Available HPC Pack Cluster in Azure

 Connect to existing Active Directory Domain

-Create 3-head-node HPC Pack Cluster
+Create a high available HPC Pack Cluster

 Template: High-availability cluster with Azure SQL databases for Windows workloads with existing Active Directory Domain

 This template deploys an HPC Pack cluster with high availability for Windows HPC workloads in an existing Active Directory Domain forest.
 The cluster includes three head nodes, SQL Azure databases, and a configurable number of Windows compute nodes.

 Currently in all HPC Pack ARM templates we create the cluster share on one of the head node which is not high available as if that head node is down, the share will not be accessible to the HPC Service running on other head node.
 Basically it will not impact running jobs and

 |Share Name||Usage||Default Location||Impact when down||Way to make high available|